the-info-network/tinadmin-saas-base-turborepo/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a new feature for the template
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+## 🚀 Feature Description

-A clear and concise description of what you want to happen.
+A clear and concise description of the feature you'd like to see.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Template Context (if applicable)**
-- [ ] AI Customer Care
-- [ ] Blog Writer
-- [ ] E-commerce
-- [ ] New Template
-- [ ] Core System

-**Additional context**
+## 💡 Motivation

+Why is this feature needed?
+What problem does it solve?

+## 📝 Proposed Solution

+How would you like this feature to work?

+## 🔄 Alternatives Considered

+What alternative solutions have you considered?

+## 📊 Use Cases

+Describe specific use cases for this feature.

+## 🎯 Benefits

+Who would benefit from this feature and how?

+## 📸 Mockups/Examples

+If applicable, add mockups, screenshots, or examples from other applications.

+## ⚠️ Potential Drawbacks

+Are there any potential downsides or challenges?

+## 📝 Additional Context

-Add any other context or screenshots about the feature request here.
+Any other context or information about the feature request.